Philangr/python-mysql-quickstart-rename/README.md

 `python3 main.py`

-It should tell you that the connection was successful.
+It should tell you that the connection was successful, but that it couldn't find the `things.thing` table.
+You guessed it, it doesn't exist yet.

+### 13. Create the thing table, inside of the things database

+Create a new connection to your things database, following the steps from #10, but this time, use the `things` database instead of `mysql`

+Once you've got your new query console, head over to setup_db.sql in this repository, and run the entire script in your query console.
+This will create the things table, and populate it with a few values.

-### 13. What do I do now?
+### 14. What do I do now?

 Congratulations, you now have a working mysql database alongside a python application.
 The possibilities are endless!
 What will you create?